„333 Cows for

 The mothers can sell the extra milk to get a small additional income.
 Thus, our MoreMilk project provides two important and sustained benefits.

-THE COWS GO TO MOTHERS IN WOMEN’S GROUPS
+THE COWS AND BEEHIVES GO TO MOTHERS IN WOMEN’S GROUPS

 For many years, Sister Elisabeth Mwaka and her team have successfully formed lasting women’s groups of about 20 people each.
 The primary focus is on imparting knowledge about farming, home economics, sewing, microfinancing and especially birth control.
 Today there are 118 women’s groups in the Butiru area with about 2500 members.
 Each of these mothers would like to have a milk cow.
 The cow delivery is a special holiday; the mothers dress their best for the occasion, and later thank each donor with a souvenir photo.

-MORE SUPPORTERS OF THE MOREMILK PROJECT ARE VERY WELCOME!
+MORE SUPPORTERS OF THE MOREMILK AND MOREHONEY PROJECT ARE VERY WELCOME!

 Sister Elisabeth has been able to do her work in Uganda primarily through the support of the “Friends of Christian Social Work” in Hankensbüttel in Germany.
 Every donor gets a receipt for a charitable donation they can deduct from their taxes.